CA-Lee/MyNTUST/Computer_Programming.md

     - result in `{ 0, 0, 0, 0, 0}`
   - `int n[5] = {1}`
     - result in `{ 1, 0, 0, 0, 0}`
+- While passing a multidimension array into a function, you should specific the width of each dimension except the first.

 Midterm
 ===